 Two pulses of material possibly bearing chlorophyll a can be seen on the 690 nm record in June, and again from late August to early September of 2012.
-These times correspond to the of the highest sedimentation rates seen in Fig. 6.
+These times corresponded to the periods of the highest sedimentation rates seen in Fig. 7A, as well as record-high depositions of salp fecal-pellet and phytodetritus on the sea floor at Station M as detected by a benthic rover (Smith et al. 2014).
 Note however that during July and August, when sedimentation rates were still quite high, fluorescence was low.
-This implies that material collected during those times had a fundamentally different than that collected during the other pulse events. showed no sustained pulses of fluorescent material, however extremely brief pulses, comprising a single sample each, were seen.
+This result implies that material collected during those times had a fundamentally different composition than that collected during the other pulse events.
+The second deployment showed no sustained pulses of fluorescent material, however extremely brief pulses, comprising a single sample each, were seen.
 No significant activity was evident on the 590 nm record for either deployment.

+Both the 590 nm and 690 nm fluorescence readings increased with increasing amount of fluorescent reference material [Plexiglas Satinice® plum 4H01 DC (polymethylmethacrylate)] on the slide (Fig. 8).
+For the 690 band, fluorescent reading = 7.9757 + 24.7191 x target area (R2 = 0.9783).
+Fluorescence readings in the 690 band consistently increased with target area for slide coverage up to 4 cm.
+For the 590 nm band, the linear relationship between fluorescence reading and target area was: fluorescence reading = 32.6781 + 13.2622 x target area (R2 = 0.8395), although an increase in area beyond 3 cm2 did not contribute to additional photomultiplier counts.
+The 590 band also yielded variable background readings when there was no reference material on the slide.
+We therefore recommend interpreting readings of the 590 band with caution when particle coverage is lower than 20% or exceeds 60 % of the slide.